No medications can be given to students without one of the medication forms listed below.

 Please use the Student Medication/Treatment Request Release Agreement form for general medication and medical treatment orders.
-This form is not recommended for students needing Albuterol for asthma or an EpiPen® for anaphylaxis or emergency medications for seizures.
+This form is not recommended for students needing albuterol for asthma or an EpiPen® for anaphylaxis or emergency medications for seizures.
 For students requiring rescue medication for asthma, anaphylaxis, or seizures, please use the approved medication order action plans that are provided below.

-The Anaphylaxis Medication Order and Plan is the preferred document for students with severe allergies who may need an Epi-Pen at school.
-If the student requires other medications to treat allergies, such as Benadryl, please use the general medication form.
+The Anaphylaxis Medication Order and Plan is the preferred document for students with severe allergies who may need an EpiPen® at school.
+If the student requires other medications to treat allergies, such as Benadryl® (Diphenhydramine), please use the general medication form.

 The asthma medication order and plan is the preferred document for students with asthma.